PrEP & PEP

 Does PEP have side effects?

 Yes, taking drugs used in PEP can cause side effects such as nausea, diarrhoea, headaches, tiredness, and a rash, although not everyone experiences these.
-Rarely, more serious side effects have been reported.
-You should discuss the possible side effects and how to manage them with your health care provider.
+Rarely are more serious side effects reported.
+You should discuss the possible side effects and how to manage them with your healthcare provider.

 Will i need blood tests?

-If you decide to take PEP, a blood test will be done to check for HIV, as well as hepatitis B and C. (This is called baseline testing).
+Yes, if you decide to take PEP, blood test will be done to check for HIV, as well as hepatitis B and C. (This is called baseline testing).
 Testing for other STIs such as syphilis, chlamydia, and gonorrhoea may also be recommended.
-Your clinician will advise you of the best time for these tests to be performed.
+Your clinician will advise you of the best time for these tests.

 Will I need follow up after completing PEP?

-Yes, follow-up is very important.
-STI swabs and urine are often best done one week after the potential exposure, and blood tests for HIV need to be repeated at 6 weeks and 12 weeks after the risky exposure.
+Yes, follow-up is essential.
+STI swabs and urine are often best done one week after the potential exposure.
+You will need repeat blood tests for HIV at 6 weeks and 12 weeks after the risky exposure.
 This is called the ‘window period’ because it can take up to 12 weeks for an HIV infection to show up in a test.
 You will need to protect others from possible infection during this time by using condoms.
 You also cannot donate blood, sperm, organs, or tissue while on PEP or within the 12-week window period after potential exposure.
-The clinician may also advise hepatitis B or A vaccination if you are not immune.
+The clinician may also advise hepatitis B or A vaccination if you are not immune

 What else do I need to know while taking PEP?